simonscmap/cmapdatapipeline/docs/_build/html/_sources/data_ingestion/database_design.rst.txt

 **Cruise Metadata**
-The metadata for cruises in CMAP is seperated into multiple tables.
+The metadata for cruises in CMAP is separated into multiple tables.
 A core **tblCruise** links together metadata tables for cruise trajectories, cruise keywords, cruise region links and cruise dataset links.
 **tblDataset_Cruises** is the linking table to connect cruise_IDs with dataset_IDs.

 **Region Metadata**
 The region tables in CMAP share a similar schema to the cruise tables layout. **tblRegions** contains the ocean regions (this can be expanded).
 **tblDataset_Regions** is similar to **tblDataset_Cruises** because it acts as the linking table between the region and dataset tables.
 **tblCruise_Regions** is a linking table between cruise IDs and region IDs.